albertoruibal/eclipse_dark_css/readme.md

 Steps to customize eclipse
 * Install "E4 CSS Editor (Incubation)" from the Eclipse Platform Incubator (Update site: http://download.eclipse.org/e4/updates/0.12)
-* Go to Preferences->General->Appearance and now you can paste the contents of dark.css in the new CSS text box (I modified the "Default Theme")
+* Go to Preferences->General->Appearance and now you can paste the contents of the CSS file (black.css or dark_gray.css) in the new CSS text box (I modified the "Default Theme")
 * Install "Eclipse Color Theme" (Update site: http://eclipse-color-theme.github.com/update)
 * Go to Preferences->General->Appearance->Color Theme and choose a black theme (I use the "RecognEyes" theme)

-Finally (and this needs a lot of time), you need to change manually some colors (backgrounds to #333 and foregrounds to light colors)
+Finally (and this needs a lot of time), you need to change manually some colors (backgrounds to #333 if dark gray or #000 if black and foregrounds to light colors)
-* Preferences->General->Appearance->Colors and Fonts
+* Preferences->General->Appearance->Colors and Fonts (You can filter using the "background" keyword)
 * Preferences->General->Editors->Text Editors
 * Preferences->Run/Debug->Console